 Web browsers may display a notification if they require Java to display content, but Java is not enabled or installed.
 The notification may say, Sorry your browser is not Java enabled, or something similar.
 It is possible that Java is not installed on your computer.
 You may need to install Java first in order to enable it.
-To troubleshoot the issue, please follow the steps below:
+To troubleshoot the issue, follow the steps below:

 Step 1.
 Enable Java

-Be certain that you are using the latest Java version.
+Be certain you are using the latest Java version.
 For information specific to your favorite web browser, please see our articles about how to enable Java in: